itaki/UbuntuSetup/pinokio_install/pinokio_install.md

 - The installation requires administrative privileges
 - The download size is approximately 100MB
 - The application is installed in `/opt/Pinokio/`
+- The service runs as a user service, not requiring root privileges

 ## Troubleshooting
-If you encounter any issues during installation:
+If you encounter any issues:
 - Make sure the .deb file has been downloaded correctly
 - Ensure you have administrative privileges
 - Check your internet connection if dependency installation fails
 - If the application doesn't appear in the menu, run the `fix_desktop_shortcut.sh` script
 - If Pinokio links open in the wrong application, run the `fix_protocol_handler.sh` script
 - If protocol handling still doesn't work after running the fix script, try logging out and back in
+- If Pinokio doesn't start automatically, check the service status with `systemctl --user status pinokio.service`